devlooped/ThisAssembly/README.md

 all the other packages for convenience.

 > NOTE: as of .NET 5.0 RC1, only C# is supported for source generators
-> so even if the generators do support VB and F#, no code will be generated
+> so even if the generators here can emit proper VB and F#, no code will be generated
 > (yet) for those languages.
 When support is introduced for those languages,
 > things will Just Work without the need to update these packages.

-> NOTE: if intellisense isn't lighting automatically, try closing and reopening
+> NOTE: if intellisense isn't working properly, try closing and reopening
 > Visual Studio.
 If that doesn't work, please set the *$(IncludeSourceGeneratorIntellisenseFix)*
 > property to *true* in your project.
 This is a temporary workaround for a
 > [Roslyn issue](https://github.com/dotnet/roslyn/issues/44093) that should be